PistachioPony/gamesparks-docs/Tutorials/Currencies, Virtual Goods and Achievements/In App purchases.md

 ---
-src: Tutorials/Currencies, Virtual Goods and Achievements/In-app purchases.md
-src: Tutorials/Currencies, Virtual Goods and Achievements/In-app purchases.md
+src: /Tutorials/Currencies, Virtual Goods and Achievements/In App purchases.md
 ---

 # How to do in-app purchases